guotaowang/STVS/README.md

 The source code of our manuscript submitted to IEEE Transactions on Image Processing:

-A Multi-scale Spatiotemporal Network for Real-time Video Saliency Detection
+Exploring Rich and Efficient Spatial Temporal Interactions for Real Time Video Salient Object Detection
 ===

 Prerequisites: